 What is Ketogenic Diet?

-This diet is low fat and high carb diet, in which one has to reduce the carbohydrates intake drastically and increase the consumption of fat.
+This diet is high in fat and low in carb, in which one has to reduce the carbohydrates intake drastically and increase the consumption of fat.
 By doing this, the body will enter into a metabolic state called ketosis.
 This enables in burning of fat, which is used as fuel to generate energy.
 In this diet, fat turns into ketones in the liver, which supplies energy to our brain.
 Reduction in blood sugar and insulin level are also observed while practising this diet.

 Different types of Ketogenic diets

 Before opting for the proper keto diet from below, you should know a few important stats to calculate the intake of each macronutrient-carb, protein and fat.

 We will consider the daily calorie intake of 2000 calories in our calculation.

 Below are some types of Keto diets

 1. Standard Ketogenic Diet(SKD): This is a very low carb, moderate protein and high-fat diet.
 Here you will have to achieve a macro breakdown of 75% fat, 20% protein and 5% carbs.
 Here is how you will have to calculate the intake of each macronutrient.

 Fat- 2000 calories x 75% fat = 1500 calories,1500 calories/9 calories per gram= 167 gm of fat.

 Protein- 2000 calories x 20% protein = 400 calories, 400 calories/4 calories per gram= 100 gm of protein.